crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 Fellow of the Computer History Museum for his invention of the C++ programming language in 2015.

-Honorary Fellow of Churchill College, Cambridge in 2017.Honorary doctorates and professorships
+Honorary Fellow of Churchill College, Cambridge in 2017.

+Honorary doctorates and professorships